About

 If you’re looking to build your healthy baking essentials, I share my go-to items in this post.

-Dry Ingredients
+Dry Ingredients Needed

 • quality matcha powder – I like a hefty 1.5 tablespoons but if you really want more matcha flavor, use up to 2 tablespoons.
+Culinary grade matcha is great for baking but you can also use ceremonial grade matcha if it’s what you have on hand.
+Good quality matcha can make all the difference!

-• baking powder & baking soda – use both for the best rise
+• baking powder & baking soda – use both for the best rise and high muffin tops.

-Wet Ingredients
+Wet Ingredients Needed

-• granulated sugar (coconut, cane, stevia blend, etc.) – note that granulated sugar will keep these muffins a brighter green.
+• granulated sugar (coconut, cane, blend, etc.) – note that granulated sugar will keep these muffins a brighter green.
 If looking to use coconut sugar, the color of the muffins will be rather dull.

-Muffin Baking Tips
+My Muffin Baking Tips

 What I love most about muffins is how quickly they come together.
 And you don’t need any fancy equipment – just a good ole mixing bowl and something to stir everything together.

-Use Paper Liners
+2. Use Paper Liners

 A silicone pan is another great option where you don’t have to spray or use liners.

-Use a Cookie Scoop
+3. Use a Cookie Scoop

-Don’t over-bake
+4. Don’t over-bake

 Everyone’s oven temperature is a little different.
 Some run hotter than others.
 To prevent over-baking and drying out the muffins, check the muffins with an inserted toothpick about 2 minutes before the end of the suggested baking time.